Generalized quiver varieties and triangulated categories: The Stratification functor of affine quiver varieties

 for all $\cR$--modules $S$ which are supported in $\cR_0 -\cS_0$.
 Furthermore $\Ext^1(KK (M), S )$ and $\Ext^1(S, CK (M))$ vanish for all finite-dimensional nilpotent modules $S$ which are supported in $\cR_0 -\cS_0$. \end{lemma} \begin{proof} We give the proof for the functor $KK$, the proof for $CK$ being dual.
 By applying $\Hom( -, S)$ to the short exact sequence we obtain the exact sequence

 By Lemma~\ref{lemma:stable} we have that $\Hom( K_L M, S)$ and $\Ext^1(K_L M , S)$ vanish, proving the first identity.

-We deduce from Lemma~\ref{lemma: resolutions-of-simples-in -R} that The second term vanishes as $K_{LR} M$ is stable, which proves the second identity. \end{proof} \begin{lemma} Let $Q$ be of Dynkin type.
-For any $M \in \mod \cS$, we have that $KK(M) $ is a finitely generated projective $\cp$--module and $CK(M)$ is a finitely cogenerated injective $\cp$--module. \end{lemma} \begin{proof} As $M$ is finitely-generated the same is true for $K_L(M)$ and its submodule $KK(M)$.
-As $Q$ is of Dynkin type, we have that the algebra $\cp$ is finite-dimensional.
+We deduce from Lemma~\ref{lemma: resolutions-of-simples-in -R} that The second term vanishes as $K_{LR} M$ is stable, which proves the second statement. \end{proof} \begin{lemma} Let $Q$ be of Dynkin type.
+For any $M \in \mod \cS$, the $\cp$--module $KK(M)$ is finitely generated and projective.
+Dually, $CK(M)$ is a finitely cogenerated injective $\cp$--module. \end{lemma} \begin{proof} As $M$ is finitely-generated the same is true for $K_L(M)$ and its submodule $KK(M)$.
+As $Q$ is of Dynkin type, the algebra $\cp$ is finite-dimensional.
 Hence $KK(M)$ is finite-dimensional and finitely presented as $\cp$--module.
 Furthermore all simple $\cp$--modules are nilpotent and hence isomorphic to $S_x$ for some $x \in \cR_0 -\cS_0$.
 As $\Ext^1(KK(M), S_x)$ vanishes by the previous Lemma for all simple $\cp$--modules $S_x$, the module $KK(M)$ is a finitely generated projective $\cp$--module.
 The proof that $CK(M)$ is finitely cogenerated injective is dual. \end{proof}

 If $Q$ is of Dynkin type, then $\proj \cp$ carries a triangulated structure, which lifts from the triangulated structure of $\cd_Q$.
-Hence the shift functor $\Sigma$ seen as an automorphism of $\proj \cp$ makes $\proj \cp$ a triangulated category (see also section~\ref{ss: generalized}).
+Hence the shift functor $\Sigma$ seen as an automorphism of $\proj \cp$ makes $\proj \cp$ a triangulated category.
+This is proven for instance in \cite{Keller05} Section 7.3, where $\proj \cp$ is seen as an orbit category of $\cd_Q$ by the Auslander-Reiten translation $\tau$.